aws-samples/aws-modernization-with-dbtlabs/content/01_Getting_Started/04_setup_redshift.md

 ## Setup Redshift and S3

 To setup Redshift and S3, follow these steps:
+## For AWS Event
+You will be provided to an AWS Account to run this workshop.
+The temporary account is being created using Event Engine.
+You will be provided a participant hash key to login to your temporary account.
+Follow these steps to start using your account:

+1. Connect to the portal by clicking the button or browsing to https://dashboard.eventengine.run/
+1. Enter the provided hash in the text box.
+The button on the bottom right corner changes to Accept Terms & Login.
+Click on that button to continue.
+1. Set Team Name to either individual name or a team name if part of a team.
+1. Click on AWS Console on dashboard.
+This will open AWS Console in a new browser tab.

+## For Non-AWS Event
 1. Log into AWS.

 1. Launch the stack. <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=dbt-workshop&templateURL=https://tpch-sample-data.s3.amazonaws.com/create-dbtworkshop-infr" />Click Here</a>